What is Sensorineural Hearing Loss (SNHL)?

-Sensorineural hearing loss (SNHL) is hearing loss caused by damage to the hair cells in the cochlea or damage to the neural pathways of hearing (nerves).
+Sensorineural hearing loss (SNHL) is used to describe hearing loss caused by damage to the hair cells in the cochlea or damage to the neural pathways of hearing (nerves).
 The term “sensorineural” indicates two separate problems: sensory loss involving the inner ear, and neural loss involving the hearing nerve.

-For patients that suffer with SNHL, they may experience a loss of acuity in distinguishing foreground voices against noisy backgrounds, difficulty understanding on the telephone, difficulty understanding some parts of speech, loss of directionality of sound, and difficulty understanding speech.
+For patients that suffer with SNHL, they may experience a loss of acuity in distinguishing foreground voices against noisy backgrounds, difficulty understanding on the telephone, difficulty understanding some parts of speech, and loss of directionality of sound.
 Similar symptoms are also associated with other kinds of hearing loss.
 Audiometry or other diagnostic tests are necessary to distinguish sensorineural hearing loss from other categories of hearing loss.

 There is no proven or recommended treatment or cure for SNHL.
 Although sensorineural hearing loss is often permanent, some individuals may benefit from the use of hearing aids.
 In cases of profound or total deafness, a cochlear implant is a specialized hearing aid which may restore a functional level of hearing.

 Many who suffer from SNHL experience a negative impact on both their quality of life and mental state.
 Some experience anxiety or depression associated with the difficulty in understanding and communicating with people in their lives, but upon treatment find restored self-confidence and improved ability to communicate.
 For more information regarding hearing aids, check out the National Institute on Deafness and Other Communication Disorders (NIDCD).